 With the signing of the Black Hawk Purchase, the first American settlers officially moved into Iowa in June 1833.
 Primarily, these were families from Ohio, Pennsylvania, New York, Indiana, Kentucky, and Virginia who settled along the Mississippi River, founding the modern day cities of Dubuque, Clinton (Lyons), Davenport, Muscatine (Bloomington), and Burlington.
 On July 4, 1838, the U.S. Congress established the Territory of Iowa.
 President Martin Van Buren appointed Robert Lucas governor of Iowa Territory (see map above), which included much of today’s Minnesota and half of the Dakotas – with 22 counties and a population of 23,242.

 Almost immediately after achieving Territorial status (1838), a clamor arose for statehood.
 After a dismal failure to achieve that goal in 1844, the people of Iowa Territory requested from the Territorial governor, James Clarge, that an updated proposed constitution for statehood be written.
-A second Iowa Territorial Convention gathered in Iowa City in May 1846 and approved a State Constitution on May 18, 1846.
+A second Constitutional Convention gathered in Iowa City in May 1846 and approved a new State Constitution on May 18, 1846.
 Read more here.
 The people of Iowa voted in favor of it on August 3, 1846 and the Governor signed it on September 9, 1846!
 So, it was full speed ahead, Iowa!
 Statehood is on it’s sweet way.
 Now, it was time to elect a State Governor!

 (L-0002) Original U.S. Congress Govt.
 Document – Dec 15, 1846 – Constitution of the State of Iowa.
 This 18-page publication was then read to the U.S. House by Augustus C. Dodge on December 15, 1846.